The Acceleware Opportunity

 AXE provides investors:

 Acceleware was founded in 2004 and pioneered the use of the graphics processing unit ("GPU") as a compute platform.
-The first product, AxFDTD™, continues to be sold to many Fortune 500 companies such as Blackberry, Samsung, LG, Nikon, Merck, Boeing and Lockheed Martin.
+The first product, AxFDTD™, continues to be sold and has been used by many Fortune 500 companies such as Apple, Blackberry, Samsung, LG, Nikon, Merck, Boeing and Lockheed Martin.

-In 2013, Acceleware introduced AxWAVE™, then AxFWI™, the current ‘state-of-the-art’ full waveform inversion solution in 2014.
+In 2013, Acceleware introduced to the seismic market AxWAVE™, a full featured forward modelling product, and then AxFWI™, the current ‘state-of-the-art’ full waveform inversion solution in 2014.

-Acceleware continues to expand the reach of these solutions by making them accessible via the cloud, starting with the AxWAVE seismic forward modelling application for survey design, and synthetic seismic modeling.
+Acceleware continues to expand the reach of these solutions by making them accessible via the cloud, starting with AxWAVE for survey design, and synthetic seismic wave modeling.

-Having completed numerous tests and filed several patent applications for two different technology platforms between 2010 and 2015, Acceleware announced a partnership with GE Global Research in 2016 to further test and commercialize its patent-pending RF heating technology.
-We have now successfully completed an initial field test and are focused on completing a commercial-scale pilot test in 2020.
-Full-scale commercialization is slated for 2023.
+Having completed numerous tests and filed several patent applications for two different technology platforms between 2010 and 2015, Acceleware announced a partnership with GE Global Research in 2016 to further test and commercialize its patent-pending Clean Tech Inverter (CTI) platform for RF heating.